A Neuro-Symbolic Approach for Probabilistic Reasoning on Graph Data: GNN-RBN Integration

 We use uppercase letters (or short strings) $A, B, U, LH, \ldots$ to denote random variables, and corresponding lowercase letters $a, b, u, lh, \ldots$ as generic symbols for specific values they can take.
 All our random variables will correspond to ground atoms, and in the context of speaking about random variables, we often use ``atom'' as short for ``ground atom''.
-Bold symbols always represent tuples of objects, and an equation of the form $\boldsymbol{A}=\boldsymbol{a}$ states an element-wise equality between the components of $\boldsymbol{A}$ and $\boldsymbol{a}$.
+An equation of the form $\boldsymbol{A}=\boldsymbol{a}$ states an element-wise equality between the components of the tuples $\boldsymbol{A}$ and $\boldsymbol{a}$.